-Suspension and permanent exclusion
+Suspension and permanent exclusion can be used in response to serious incidents or in response to persistent poor behaviour which has not improved following in-school sanctions and interventions.

-The school can use suspension and permanent exclusion in response to serious incidents or in response to persistent poor behaviour which has not improved following in-school sanctions and interventions.
+The decision to suspend or exclude will be made by the Head and only as a last resort.

-The decision to suspend or exclude will be made by the headteacher and only as a last resort.
 Being found in possession of prohibited items is considered to be a serious incident, likely to be sanctioned by suspension or exclusion.